jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

 image: elm-tag-header.jpg
 ---

 So.
 Elm.
 It's been an interesting experience for me, coming from a procedural language (JS) background.
 The learning curve is steep, but the functional nature of Elm, along with its compile time type safety really pays off.
-The only problem I've found as a newcomer however, is that the documentation can be really frustrating sometimes.
+One of the (few!) problems I've found as a newcomer however, is that the documentation can be really frustrating sometimes.
 In this post, I hope to remedy that slightly by providing a newcomer's perspective on a little bit of data processing in Elm.

 _Header photo by [@rawpixel](https://unsplash.com/photos/ndP5Oj0sSps)_